rushabhjhaveri/rushabhjhaveri.github.io/README.md

-# rushabhjhaveri.github.io
+# rushabhjhaveri.github.io #
 Resume Website: https://rushabhjhaveri.github.io/

-#To-Do:
+#To-Do: #
-Make website responsive on mobile.
-Find a suitable background for Projects section.
+Markup : 1.
+A numbered list
+             1. A nested numbered list
+             2. Which is numbered
+         2. Which is numbered